Why Buy a Used Audi Transmission from Auto Power Source

 -

-S-tronic DCT vs Tiptronic torque-converter — confirm which one you have.
+S-tronic DCT vs Tiptronic torque converter — confirm which one you have.
 A B8 A4 with the 7-speed S-tronic shares almost nothing internally with the 6-speed Tiptronic A4 of the same year.
-Cosmetic similarity is misleading.
+Cosmetic similarity is misleading; the operating principles are entirely different.

 Our ASE-certified technicians verify every one of these points against your VIN before any transmission ships.